jeff-kwak/invaders/doc/project/backlog.md

 * ART: Particle for player explosion
 * ART: Particle for missed bomb explosion
 * ART: Redesign main menu
+  - play background music as well
 * INFRA: Build for WebGL and release
 ---
-* ART: Background for the
+* ART: Background for the game play screen
 * CODE: Damaged shield tiles and border tiles (rule tiles)
 * CODE: Enemy on the edge has a 50/50 chance to drop bomb on change of direction.
 * CODE: Delay respawn if bomb is about to hit player
+* ART: Cause animations to start at different times